Update: We now have a web page dedicated to best practice Catch and Release fishing.

-Wild trout fishing is an aspiration for many fishermen.
+Wild trout fishing is an aspiration for many anglers.
 It is sometimes perceived as being exclusive, expensive, hard to access and difficult.
 It can be all of these things, but very often is not.
 Another common misconception is that wild trout are small trout.
 In some places they are, but many are not.

-A good place to start is our Spring Auction held in March each year on eBay and by post, which features 300 or so lots, many of which are affordable days of wild trout fishing across the UK and Ireland.
-Buying a lot in the auction will not only get you a day of fishing, but you will often be accompanied by someone who will guide you, or share his knowledge of the river with you.
-Looking through the catalogue will also give you an idea of where to fish.
+A good place to start is our Spring Auction held in March each year on our own auction site and by post, which features 300 or so lots, many of which are affordable days of wild trout fishing across the UK and Ireland.
+Buying a lot in the auction will not only get you a day of fishing, but you will often be accompanied by someone who will guide you, or share his or her knowledge of the river with you.
+Looking through the catalogue will also give you lots of ideas about other places to fish.